takanuva15/MenuClip/src/test_scenarios.md

 ### This file lists the scenarios that should be tested prior to merging to develop

 All scenarios assume:
-- MAX_CLIPS_TO_STORE=2
+- MAX_CLIPS_TO_STORE=3
 - MAX_MENUITEM_LABEL_LENGTH=50
 - ALTERNATE_PASTE_APPS=mintty.exe

 ##### Functionality Tests
 1. Max limit on stored clips obeyed
-If the limit is 2, copying 3 things should cause only the most recent 2 clips to show in the menu
+Copy "four", "three", "two", "one", in that order.
+The menu should show "one", "two", "three", in that order.

 1. Correct clip is pasted on selection
-Copy "one", then "two".
-Paste "two" from the menu.
-Now paste "one" from the menu.
+From previous, paste "one".
+Now, paste "two".

 1. Selected clip shifts to top of menu
-If the menu has 2 clips, "one" and "two" (with "one" being at the top of the list), in that order, then clicking "two" should shift it to the top of the menu.
-The resulting menu order is "two", "one".
+From previous, menu should show "two", "one", "three"

 1. Pasting is correct in editors that use Shift+Insert for paste Open up git bash.
-Copy something, and then open up the clip menu and try to paste it into git bash.
+Paste "three" into it.

 1. No repeated copies
-Copy the same word multiple times.
+Copy "one" multiple times.
 There should only be one entry of it at the top of the menu.

+##### Storage Tests
+1. Clip order is preserved
+ * Make sure cache is empty.
+Copy "three", "two", "one", in that order.
+The cache folder should show "1.txt", "2.txt", "3.txt", in that order, with file contents "one", "two", "three", respectively.
+ * Paste "two" from the menu.
+The cache folder should show the same file names, but now the file contents should be "two", "one", "three", respectively.

+2. Cache contents restored on script start
+Exit the script and then run it.
+The menu should show "two", "one", "three", in that order.
+Paste "one".
+Now paste "two".

 ##### Visual Tests
 1. Menu items only show first 50 characters of clip-to-be-pasted